Aylur/ags-docs/src/content/docs/config/services.md

 :::caution
-If you reference a widget inside `someService.connect`, make sure to handle disconnection aswell if that widget is destroyed
+If you reference a widget inside `someService.connect`, make sure to handle disconnection as well if that widget is destroyed
 :::

 ## List of builtin services